Leona R. Wisoker Press Kit:

 Leona R. Wisoker writes, edits, & drinks lots of coffee.
 Having grown up with DOS, she is often giddy re: the marvels of modern technology.

-Leona=writer, editor, drinker-of-coffee-in-mass-quantities, reader, researcher, madwoman-in-training.
+Leona = writer, editor, drinker-of-coffee-in-mass-quantities, reader, researcher, madwoman-in-training.
 What else do you really need to know?

 See Leona.
 See Leona write.
 Write, Leona, write.
 See Leona edit.
 Edit, Leona, edit.
-See Leona drink lots of whiskey-laced coffee….
+See Leona drink lots of coffee….

 Leona R. Wisoker writes a variety of speculative fiction, from experimental to horror, from fantasy to science fiction.
-She also loves to teach, edit (her own and other people’s work), read (mostly non fiction these days), and drinks mass quantities of coffee.
+She also loves to teach, edit (her own and other people’s work), read (mostly non fiction these days), and drinks (recently decreasing) quantities of coffee.
 In her less-than abundant spare time, she is a wild garden warrior, an adventurous cook, and a champion catnapper, especially if sunbeams are available.